oracle-quickstart/oci-prerequisites/README.md

 * TF_VAR_tenancy_ocid
 * TF_VAR_user_ocid

-When you've set all the variables, you can source the file with the command `source env-vars.sh` or you could stick the contents of the file in `~/.bash_profile`
+When you've set all the variables, on macOs/Linux you can source the file with the command `source ~/env-vars.sh` or you could stick the contents of the file in `~/.bash_profile`

+On Windows run `Set-ExecutionPolicy Bypass -Scope Process -Force; ~\env-vars.ps1`.
+Note, for every new powershell terminal you open these environment variables need to be created by running the above for Terraform commands to work.

 With that, you're all ready to start running Terraform commands!